 Edit & Pitch Your Novel

-Our online course to help you edit and polish your novel and prepare your pitch package for agents and publishers.
-It’s suitable for anyone with a complete first draft in hand and a desire to get the best out of it.
+Suitable for anyone with a complete first draft, this online course helps you edit and polish your novel and prepare your pitch package for agents and publishers.

 Do you remember the book that made you fall in love with reading?

 Will I lose you if I say Harry Potter and the Philosopher’s Stone?
 In fairness, that was the book that confirmed and cemented my love of reading – but there were key forerunners.
 The Butterfly Lion and War Horse by Michael Morpurgo; The Wind Singer by William Nicholson; Pongwiffy by Kaye Umansky; and I listened to the Just William books by Richmal Crompton and anything by Agatha Christie on repeat.
 Honestly, I grew into reading.
 I wasn’t a very fast reader, and it felt like an activity for other children for whom it was ‘their thing’.
 Those books showed me I was wrong.

 Which books are you most excited about this year?

 So many!
 Some that are out already… Hamnet by Maggie O’Farrell, Such a Fun Age by Kiley Reid, Exciting Times by Naoise Dolan, My Dark Vanessa by Kate Elizabeth Russell, Pretending by Holly Bourne, Inferno by Catherine Cho.